SreenidhiHayagreevan/data226-lab2/README.md

 ## Acknowledgments
 - **San Jose State University (SJSU):** This project is part of the Data Analytics Lab series.
-- **Professor Keyung Haan:** T For guidance and support throughout the class and lab.
+- **Professor Keyung Haan:** Thank you yor guidance and support throughout the class and lab.
 - **Alpha Vantage API:** For providing stock market data.
 - **Tools Used:** Airflow, Snowflake, dbt, Preset, Docker.